jhartzell42/rust-c-book/src/raii.md

 # RAII: GC without GC

 I don't want you to think of me as a hater of C++.
-In spite of the fact that I've been writing a [Rust vs C++ blog series](/tags/rust-vs-c++/) in Rust's favor (in which this post is the latest installment), I am very aware that Rust as it exists would never have been possible without C++.
+In spite of the fact that this book itself is a comparison between Rust and C++ in Rust's favor, I am very aware that Rust as it exists would never have been possible without C++.
 Like all new technology and science, Rust stands on the shoulders of giants, and many of those giants contributed to C++.

 And this makes sense if you think about it.
 Rust and C++ have very similar goals.
 The C++ community has done a lot over all these years to pioneer